ltspicer/GALAXIS.electronic/README.md

 Required files/directories for the Linux binary:
 - **data** directory
-- **updater.py** file
 - **galaxis** file

 On Raspberry (Raspbian/Raspi-OS) or macOS use the Python3 variant.

 The update can also be initiated manually.
-To do this, simply start the updater.py.
+To do this, simply enter #update in the nickname input field.

 This is necessary if, for example, Python3.11 has been upgraded to Python3.12.

-The updater.py will remove excess files/directories.
+The update will remove excess files/directories.

 ---------------------